mediacloud/rss-fetcher/doc/deployment.md

 Then, with the staging branch checked out (and pushed to the mediacloud account staging branch), run:

-    ./dokku-scripts/push.sh
+    venv/bin/python dokku-scripts/deploy.py deploy

-Again, `push.sh` will apply and push a tag: `YYYY-MM-DD-HH-MM-SS-HOSTNAME-staging-rss-fetcher`
+Again, `deploy` will apply and push a tag: `YYYY-MM-DD-HH-MM-SS-HOSTNAME-staging-rss-fetcher`

-*TEXT HERE ABOUT ACCEPTANCE CRITERIA!!*

-When the acceptance criteria have been met, the code can be moved to production.
+When you've verified everything is operating properly (check the grafana dashboard!!), the code can be moved to production.
 If ANY problems are discovered in staging, fixes MUST be committed to "main", pulled or picked to staging and tested first.

 # Production